Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

 where the "self-correlation" energy

 and the cross-correlation energy

 with the commutation-like relation

-In the case of the "non-quantum" unit-fields of the matter considered in the previous section, the cross-correlation energy has been attributed to the ordinary interference phenomenon.
+Notice, the relation (\ref{eq65}) is obtained by comparison of Eq. (\ref{eq64}) with the time-dependent part of Eq. (\ref{eq19}).
+In the case of the "non-quantum" unit-fields considered in the previous section, the cross-correlation energy has been attributed to the ordinary interference phenomenon.
 The cross-correlation energy of the quantum fields describing by the operators could be attributed to the quantum interference phenomenon.
 Notice, the ordinary and quantum interference are indistinguishable phenomena in the present model.
 That means that the "non-quantum" and quantum energies are equal to each other for an arbitrary number of the unit-field (particles).
 In the terms of the virtual processes (transitions) of the traditional particle field theory, the quantum cross-correlation energy can be considered as the product of the virtual exchange of the indistinguishable unit-fields (bosons) [see, Eq. (\ref{eq64})].
 In other words, the cross-correlation energy could be attributed to the simultaneous creation and destruction of the unit-field (boson) ${\psi _{0n}(\mathbf{r})}$ and the simultaneous destruction and creation of the unit-field (boson) ${\psi _{0m}(\mathbf{r})}$.
 The cross-correlation in such a virtual process is associated with the indistinguishableness of identical unit-fields ${\psi _{0n}(\mathbf{r})}$ and ${\psi _{0m}(\mathbf{r})}$ under the interference (interaction).
-The total energy of the interfering unit-fields [see, Eq. (\ref{eq62})] consists from the self-correlation energy (\ref{eq56}) and the cross-correlation energy (\ref{eq64}), which do correspond to the simultaneous creation/destruction of the unit-fields (bosons) ${\psi _{0n}(\mathbf{r})}$ and the simultaneous destruction/creation of the unit-fields (bosons) ${\psi _{0m}(\mathbf{r})}$ in the self-correlation and cross-correlation (interference) processes.
+The total energy of the interfering unit-fields [see, Eq. (\ref{eq62})] consists of the self-correlation energy (\ref{eq56}) and the cross-correlation energy (\ref{eq64}), which do correspond to the simultaneous creation/destruction of the unit-fields (bosons) ${\psi _{0n}(\mathbf{r})}$ and the simultaneous destruction/creation of the unit-fields (bosons) ${\psi _{0m}(\mathbf{r})}$ in the self-correlation and cross-correlation (interference) processes.
 The virtual quantum exchange of the indistinguishable unit-waves (particles) under the non-quantum or quantum interference is quite similar to the exchange of virtual particles for a short time ($\Delta t \leq 1/\Delta \varepsilon $) in the traditional perturbative particle field theory.
-It should be stressed, however, that the cross-correlation energy (\ref{eq64}) does {\it{not exist}} in canonical quantum mechanics an particle field theory based on the Copenhagen-Dirac postulate of the "interference-less", self-interfering particles~\cite{Dir1,Dir2,Land,Jack,Bere,Itz,Ryde,Pes,Grei,Wein}.
+It should be stressed, however, that the cross-correlation energy (\ref{eq64}) does {\it{not exist}} in canonical quantum mechanics and particle field theory based on the Copenhagen-Dirac postulate of "interference-less", self-interfering particles~\cite{Dir1,Dir2,Land,Jack,Bere,Itz,Ryde,Pes,Grei,Wein}.